Shlokmonster/Examlytic-main/README.md

-#  Examlytic – AI-Powered Online Exam Proctoring System
+#  Examlytic – AI-Powered Online Exam Proctoring System.

 Examlytic is a full-stack web application that enables online exams with real-time AI proctoring, video monitoring, screen recording, and admin dashboards for reviewing violations.